 When it comes to Uncle Sam, honesty really is the best policy.

-Put simply: you can’t buy a boat through your business, take it out once or twice a year for company excursions, and use it the rest of the year as your family’s personal vessel… at least, not if you want to be able to write off some or all of the related expenses.
+Put simply: you can’t buy a boat through your business, take it out once or twice a year for company excursions, and use it the rest of the year as your family’s personal boat… at least, not if you want to be able to write off some or all of the related expenses.

 Eligible expenses related to dedicated business activity could still count as deductions.
 But if you’re also using the boat for personal use, it’s wise to be as honest as possible with the IRS about when the boat is being used and how.
 You could find yourself facing hefty penalties otherwise.